 10. Focus on those who reciprocate your efforts

 In your efforts to reach out and connect, there are going to be times when your efforts are not reciprocated.
 For example, there are going to be friends / contacts who don’t respond.
 There are going to be people who tell you they are too busy to meet.
 And there are going to be people who keep canceling on you / pushing back on the appointment dates when you’re trying to accommodate to their requests and looking forward to the meet-ups.

 It doesn’t matter though.
-I’ve friends / acquaintances who don’t respond to outreach requests or take a long time to revert; who keep saying they’re busy and set a 1-month lead-time for appointments when you’re just asking them out for a simple lunch/dinner; who cancel in the last minute or don’t even inform when they can’t come; and who play lip service to meet up requests.
+I have friends or acquaintances who don’t respond to outreach requests or take a long time to revert; who keep saying they’re busy and set a 1-month lead-time for appointments when you’re just asking them out for a simple lunch/dinner; who cancel in the last minute or don’t even inform when they can’t come; and who play lip service to meet up requests.

-In the past I would wonder why they make it so hard to meet them, when I’m trying so hard to make our friendship work out.
+In the past I would wonder why they make it so hard to meet, when I’m trying so hard to make our friendship work out.
 I’d feel quite annoyed and disappointed at them.

 But then I realize that’s just the way they are.
-Maybe they are just anti-social and they prefer to be alone.
-Maybe they’re just not at the stage in their life where they want to connect with other people.
-Maybe I’m just not an important friend to them.
-Maybe meeting people and cultivating friendships just isn’t the priority in their life at the moment.
-After all, for a long time in the past, I prioritized work above all else, so I’ve guilty of that.
+Maybe they are anti-social and prefer to be alone.
+Maybe they’re not at the stage in their life where they want to connect with other people.
+Maybe I’m just not an important-enough friend to them.
+Maybe meeting people and building friendships are not a priority in their life at the moment.
+After all, for a long time in the past, I prioritized work above all else, so I have been guilty of that.